Subsequential scaling limits of simple random walk on the two-dimensional uniform spanning tree

-Using the language of diffusions on fractals, this means that the spectral dimension of the limiting tree is $\tilde{\mathbf{P}}$-a.s.~equal to $16/13$, which is the same as for the discrete model (see \cite{BM11}).}
+Using the language of diffusions on fractals, this means that the spectral dimension of the limiting tree is $\tilde{\mathbf{P}}$-a.s. equal to $16/13$, which is the same as for the discrete model (see \cite{BM11}). \end{rem}

 The remainder of this article is organised as follows.
-In Section \ref{estsec}, we prove some key estimates for $\sU$, which enable us to compare distances in the Euclidean and intrinsic metrics on this set.
+In Section~\ref{estsec}, we prove some key estimates for $\sU$, which enable us to compare distances in the Euclidean and intrinsic metrics on this set.
 These allow us to extend some of the volume estimates of \cite{BM11}.
-In Section \ref{topsec} we introduce our topology for measured, rooted spatial trees, and in Section \ref{tightsec} we prove tightness in this topology for the rescaled trees.
-The properties of limiting trees are studied in Section \ref{propsec}.
-Following this, we turn our attention to the simple random walk on $\sU$, establishing in Section \ref{srwsec} a general convergence result for simple random walks on measured, rooted spatial trees, and applying this to the two-dimensional UST.
+In Section~\ref{topsec}, we introduce our topology for measured, rooted spatial trees, and in Section~\ref{tightsec} we prove tightness in this topology for the rescaled trees.
+The properties of limiting trees are studied in Section~\ref{propsec}.
+Following this, we turn our attention to the simple random walk on $\sU$, establishing in Section~\ref{srwsec} a general convergence result for simple random walks on measured, rooted spatial trees and applying this to the two-dimensional UST.
 In addition, we explain how this convergence result can be applied to branching random walks and trees without embeddings.
-In Section \ref{hklimsec} we then derive the transition density estimates for the limiting diffusion.
+In Section~\ref{hklimsec}, we then derive the transition density estimates for the limiting diffusion.

-We write $c$ or $c_i$ for constants in $(0,\infty)$; these will be universal and non-random, but may change in value from line to line.
+We write $c$ or $c_i$ for constants in $(0,\infty)$; these will be universal and nonrandom, but may change in value from line to line.
 We use the notation $c_i(\mathcal{T})$ for (random) constants which depend on the tree $\mathcal{T}$.